 Just as the original processes must be evaluated, so do interventions used to increase quality, availability, and accessibility of care.
-Therefore, all actions taken as a result of assessments will be evaluated periodically.
+Therefore, all actions taken because of assessments will be evaluated periodically.

 Quality Improvement is never static, and it is an expectation that all evaluation efforts will be examined on an ongoing basis.